Continuing education platforms are a great way to develop employee skills, boost morale and improve recruitment efforts.

 There are three major ways professional development opportunities come back to employers.
 These benefits help employers recruit new talent, retain their existing employees, and cultivate skills that will be used for the benefit of the company.

 Aaron Filous, CEO of Promotable, said that in an environment where employees move from job to job quickly, professional development opportunities are an attractive draw for new talent.
-[Interested in professional employer organizations, which often offer professional development programs?
-Check out our best picks.]

 "Whether an employee stays for decades or not, offering continuing education is still worth it," Filous said.
 "It is a nice perk for recruiting that shows the company cares about the employee's growth, and even if the employee is only there for a couple of years, it's better to have more highly skilled employees for the same price."